HOW TO: TIPS & TRICKS

 1/ The flour you use can affect the look of your muffin considerably

-I’ve noticed that recipes with a higher flour ratio (between 2-4 cups) create a much better ‘Mexican hat look’ then muffin recipes with less flour (1+1/2 cups).
+I’ve noticed that recipes with a higher flour ratio (between 2-4 cups per recipe) create a much better ‘Mexican hat look’ then muffin recipes with less flour (1+1/2 cups).
 However, sometimes this can affect the flavour and texture of your muffin so you may need to make a compromise between the muffin top look and taste.